numEricL/WinBender.nvim/README.md

 Toggle WinBender with `:WinBenderToggle` or create a keymap.
-There are two methods provided for defining a toggle keymap, either set the `toggle_key` in the `opt` config table, or define your own keymap:
+There are two methods provided for defining a toggle keymap, either set the `toggle_key` in the `opts` config table, or define your own keymap:

 ```lua
 vim.keymap.set('n', '<leader>f', '<Plug>(winbender-toggle)')